daggerok/spring-data-jdbc-examples/ddd/README.md

 http :8002 name="test 2"
 ```

-now we can check if statistics is works as expected:
+now we can check if statistics is working as expected:

 ```bash
 http :8002/statistics